alexbondino/paint-anything/README.md

    ├── vit_l_quantized.onnx # large model ONNX mask decoder
    └── vit_h_quantized.onnx # huge model ONNX mask decoder
 ```

+### GPU Support

+The initial image processing can be greatly accelerated with a GPU with enough vram.
+We have set a minimum requirement of **2Gb**, **6Gb** and **11Gb** for the base, large and huge model, respectively.
+If your computer has a GPU and you try to run a model that exceeds the available vram, it will instead be processed in the CPU.

+We provide GPU support for NVIDIA graphics cards that allow `cuda >= 11.7`, but you can change the [requirements](web-page/backend/app/requirements.txt) with a version of torch and cuda of your choice.
+As recommended in the [SAM repo](https://github.com/facebookresearch/segment-anything) instructions, be sure to use `pytorch>=1.7` and `torchvision>=0.8`.

 ## 🏗️ Building the App